On topological graphs with at most four crossings per edge: Proof of Theorem

 \underline{Subcase 1.1:} $f$ contributes $1/3$ units of charge through $e_3$ in Step~3.
 Note that the wedge of $t_3$ contains at most one $0$-quadrilateral, for otherwise each of $(A_2,B_2)$ and $(A_4,B_4)$ would have more than four crossings.
-If the wedge of $t_3$ contains exactly one $0$-quadrilateral, then it follows from Proposition~\ref{prop:3-non-consecutive} that $f$ receives at least $1/3$ units of charge from $f_0$ in Step~6.
-Therefore, if $ch_6(f) < 0$, then $f$ must contribute charge in Step~3 through at least one of $e_2$ and $e_4$.
-However, in this case it also get at least $1/3$ units of charge from $f_1$ or $f_4$, by Proposition~\ref{prop:2-in-1a}, and ends up with a non-negative charge.
+If the wedge of $t_3$ contains exactly one $0$-quadrilateral, then it follows from Proposition~\ref{prop:3-non-consecutive} that $f$ receives at least $2/3$ units of charge from $f_0$ in Step~6 and thus $ch_6(f) \geq 0$.